 |Faculty||Faculty of Society & Design|

-2. Develop an appreciation of the power of simultaneous drawing/thinking as an effective language of design and communication.
+2. Demonstrate advanced skills in using drawing/diagramming as an effective language of design and communication.

 |Withdraw – Financial?||10/10/2020|